chrisjq/logger-js/README.md

 For multiple object references to prevent circular printing issues the reference to the first seen object is printed as a quoted string value @ref:/path/to/object or @ref:/path/to/object/array/item/[index]

 Prints functions as "[function]", null as "null", undefined as "undefined" unquoted.
+By default functions are not printed.
 Text is only quoted if part of a JSON object value.

 (https://github.com/chrisjq/logger-js.git)